renatocaliari/contornos/docs/en/contornos.md

   2. **Damage caused by the proposal**: reveals damage that will only exist if the proposal is put into practice and that there will not be adequate opportunity for adaptation before the proposal causes the damage.
   3. **Evidence**: it needs to based on evidence.
 If it is predictive and does not pass on criteria 2, do not consider it a valid objection in this process.

+**Rules:**
+* An integrative decision, by default, is made for all structural agreements.
-If there are objections, the person making the proposal must adapt it to integrate the objections.
+* If there are objections, the person making the proposal must adapt it to integrate the objections.
 If this is not possible, the proposal is filed.
-If there is adaptation, it is necessary to consent to the change with the contorno participants.
+* If there is adaptation, it is necessary to consent to the change with the contorno participants.

-An integrative decision, by default, is made for all structural agreements.

-It is recommended that you use the [proposal integrative decision] app (en/apps#integrative-proposal-decision).
+**Recommendation:**

-If a decision impacts other contornos, it is recommended that you share the proposal for the reactions of people from the impacted contornos, and only then make an integrative decision on the contorno that created the proposal.
+* If a decision impacts other contornos, it is recommended that you share the proposal for the reactions of people from the impacted contornos, and only then make an integrative decision on the contorno that created the proposal.
+* Use the [proposal integrative decision] app (en/apps#integrative-proposal-decision).

 ## Process for proposal with integrative decision
 ### Ideation and co-creation of proposal